gyowanny/redsand/README.md

 The API endpoints are the ones your application must call in order to authenticate users and validate their tokens as well.

 - `POST /api/auth` - Authenticates a user and returns a response payload with the JSON Web Token and a set of roles the user is authorized for so that you can keep this info in your application and use it to grant permission based on them.
+Returning the roles avoids your application to call redsand everytime to validate user's credentials, specially for mobile apps.
 The request payload `auth` property value must be Base64 encoded using the Basic auth pattern (`login:password`).
 [This web site](https://www.base64encode.org) is really helpful to encode/decode Base64 texts.
 Also the request payload must come with the org_id the user wants to authenticate against.

   **Request body example**: